Omni2Sound: Towards Unified Video-Text-to-Audio Generation: SoundAtlas: V-A-T Data Construction

-To address these challenges, we introduce SoundAtlas, constructed via a cost-effective, multi-turn agentic annotation pipeline.
+To address these challenges, we introduce SoundAtlas, constructed through a cost-effective, multi-turn agentic annotation pipeline.
 As illustrated in Figure \ref{main_figure}, our pipeline integrates \textbf{vision-to-language compression} to mitigate visual bias, a \textbf{junior–senior agent handoff} to optimize cost-efficiency, and rigorous \textbf{post-hoc filtering} to ensure annotation fidelity.
-Full prompt instructions are detailed in Appendix \ref{sec:prompt}.
+Full prompt instructions are provided in Appendix \ref{sec:prompt}.

-\paragraph{A-V Consistency Routing.} We first apply A-V Consistency Routing on raw video from AudioSet \cite{gemmeke2017audio} and VGGSound \cite{chen2020vggsound}.
-This step is based on the core finding that visual cues are reliable for high-consistency A-V clips but act as distractors in low-consistency clips as shown in Figure \ref{main_figure}.
-We classify samples based on ImageBind alignment ($s_{ib}$) using thresholds $\tau_{\text{low}}=0.20$ and $\tau_{\text{high}}=0.30$: (i) High-consistency ($s_{ib} > \tau_{\text{high}}$) enter the \textit{A-V Enhanced Path}; (ii) Medium-consistency ($\tau_{\text{low}} \leq s_{ib} \leq \tau_{\text{high}}$) are routed to the \textit{Audio-Only Path} to prevent visual hallucinations; and (iii) Noise ($s_{ib} < \tau_{\text{low}}$) is discarded.
+\paragraph{A-V Consistency Routing.} We first apply A-V Consistency Routing to raw videos from AudioSet \cite{gemmeke2017audio} and VGGSound \cite{chen2020vggsound}.
+The key observation is that visual cues are reliable for high-consistency A-V clips but act as distractors in low-consistency ones, as shown in Figure \ref{main_figure}.
+We classify samples by their ImageBind alignment score ($s_{ib}$) using thresholds $\tau_{\text{low}}=0.20$ and $\tau_{\text{high}}=0.30$: (i) High-consistency samples ($s_{ib} > \tau_{\text{high}}$) enter the \textit{A-V Enhanced Path}; (ii) Medium-consistency samples ($\tau_{\text{low}} \leq s_{ib} \leq \tau_{\text{high}}$) are routed to the \textit{Audio-Only Path} to prevent visual hallucinations; and (iii) Noise ($s_{ib} < \tau_{\text{low}}$) is discarded.

-\paragraph{Vision-to-Language Compression.} This step implements our key insight: vision must be treated as a contextual constraint, not a primary input.
-We found that compressing the visual stream into a textual representation ($c_v$) is a more effective strategy, as it simultaneously addresses both of our defined challenges.
-First, it addresses cost by replacing the prohibitively expensive raw video input ($V+A$) with a cost-effective text-audio prompt ($c_v + A$).
-Second, it robustly mitigates cross-modal hallucinations by filtering the visual bias, providing only low-bias semantic context (e.g., "A man and a woman are standing...") rather than a misleading raw visual stream.
-Therefore, for samples $V$ routed to the \textit{A-V Enhanced Path}, we use Qwen-2.5-VL \cite{qwen2025vl} to analyze the video $V$ (without its audio $A$) and generate the textual representation $c_v = \text{Qwen}(V)$.
-Conversely, samples on the \textit{Audio-Only Path} are assigned a null context.
+\paragraph{Vision-to-Language Compression.} This step implements our key insight: vision should be treated as a contextual constraint, not a primary input.
+We find that compressing the visual stream into a textual representation ($c_v$) effectively addresses both challenges identified above.
+First, it reduces cost by replacing the prohibitively expensive raw video input ($V+A$) with a cost-effective text-audio prompt ($c_v + A$).
+Second, it mitigates cross-modal hallucinations by removing direct visual bias and providing only semantic context (e.g., "A man and a woman are standing...") rather than the raw visual stream.
+Concretely, for samples $V$ routed to the \textit{A-V Enhanced Path}, we use Qwen-2.5-VL \cite{qwen2025vl} to analyze the video $V$ (without its audio $A$) and generate the textual representation $c_v = \text{Qwen}(V)$.
+For samples on the \textit{Audio-Only Path}, the visual context is set to null.